SegiH/WatchList/README.md

 This app has the ability to search IMDB for a movie or TV show within the API if you provide a RapidAPI IMDB key on the backend service.
 See the README on my WatchList-Backend repo for details.

+This app can be built as a web app or an Android or iOS app.

 1. npm install
 1. ionic build
 1. Move contents of build to web server